camunda/camunda-platform-helm/README.md

 Please create [new issues](https://github.com/camunda-community-hub/camunda-cloud-helm) if you find problems with these charts.
 This repository is hosted using GitHub Pages and the source code repository can be found here: [https://github.com/camunda-community-hub/camunda-cloud-helm](https://github.com/camunda-community-hub/camunda-cloud-helm)

+## Contributing

+Please familiar yourself with the [contribution guide](/CONTRIBUTING.md) to find out how to contribute to this project.
+Please also make sure to check the [CCSM-Helm Readme](charts/ccsm-helm/README.md) to find more information about configuring and developing the charts.

 ## Releasing the Charts

 In order to find out how to release the charts please see the corresponding [release guide](RELEASE.md).